tanglebones/nereid/readme.md

 * `git clone` the repo
 * `npm install` at the workspace root
-* `npm run build_libs` as the error you get for an un-build workspace dependency is not clear.
+* `npm run build` as the error you get for an un-build workspace dependency is not clear.
 * NOTE: Any time you change code in a workspace dependency you need to re-built it or the code used will be out of date.
 * postgres: https://www.postgresql.org/download/
   * testing with v14